-Some years ago we interviewed Candice, a US-citizen who was living in Munich at the time, where she had founded Munich Mommies, a space where children of all nationalities meet and play in English.
+Some years ago we interviewed Candice (*original interview to follow), a US-citizen who was living in Munich at the time, where she had founded Munich Mommies, a space where children of all nationalities meet and play in English.
 Candice went back to the States, but Munich Mommies is healthy and sound thanks to Zoe Kostaver, a British-French lady who took over the association.
 We thank her for talking to us about this beautiful project.

 Can you tell us a bit about yourself, what took you to Munich, what is your professional background…

 I grew up in the UK in a bilingual family – French Mother, English father – and studied at university in Wales.
 After graduation, I worked in sales in London and then joined a multi-lingual recruitment consultancy.
 I worked as a consultant in London, recruiting staff for international companies and then was chosen as part of the start up team to launch the company in Paris.
 I worked in Paris for 8 years, eventually becoming the manager of the Paris office which was an amazing experience and I enjoyed it very much.
 During this time I met my Russian husband and he was given the opportunity of moving to Germany so we decided to move to Munich.
 I gave up my job to look after our baby boy and have since had 2 other children.
 I now run Munich Mommies and am doing an MBA on-line as I hope to return to management one day.

 How did you get in touch with Munich Mommies?